Difference-in-Differences Estimation with Spatial Spillovers: Estimating Event Study Specifications with Spillovers

 \item Regress $\tilde{Y}_{it}$ on treatment and spillover dummy variables (discussed in table (\ref{tab:second_stage})). \end{enumerate}

 The first stage uses untreated and unexposed outcomes to estimate (\ref{eq:y0_staggered}).
-Then, $\tilde{Y}_{it}$ will serve as an estimate for $\tau_{it}$.
-The second stage estimates averages of $\tau_{it}$ for different groups depending on the parameters of interest.
-This is equivalent to regressing the residual $\tilde{Y}_{it}$ on dummy variable(s).
-Table \ref{tab:second_stage} provides examples of treatment effects of interest and corresponding dummy variables to include.
+Then, averaging $\tilde{Y}_{it}$ in the second state will be unbiased and consistent for corresponding averages of $\tau_{it}$ under \nameref{assumption:parallel_staggered}.
+Table \ref{tab:second_stage} provides examples of treatment effects of interest and corresponding dummy variables to include.\footnote{Recent work by \citet{goldsmith2022contamination} suggests that multiple mutually exclusive treatment variables can create contamination bias.
+This is not a concern in this setting because the above imputation strategy avoids residualizing the treatment variables.}

 As discussed in \citet{Gardner_2021}, inference must account for the fact that the regressand in the second stage is estimated in the first stage. \citet{Gardner_2021} propose reframing the two-stage process as a two-stage GMM estimator and discusses how to perform valid inference in this setting.
 This procedure is implemented in the R/Stata package \texttt{did2s} \citep{did2s}.

-In appendix section (\ref{sec:chc}), I use this two-stage estimator to revisit the analysis of \citet{Bailey_Goodman_Bacon_2015}.
+In Appendix \ref{sec:chc}, I use this two-stage estimator to revisit the analysis of \citet{Bailey_Goodman_Bacon_2015}.
+In particular, I find that the effects of community health centers stay within the county and therefore the originally estimated effects are robust.